OpenEvalProject/evals/manuscripts/elife-61562/v1/manuscript.md

 ## Abstract

-Human ascariasis is a major neglected tropical disease caused by the nematode Ascaris lumbricoides .
+Human ascariasis is a major neglected tropical disease caused by the nematode Ascaris lumbricoides.
 We report a 296 megabase (Mb) reference-quality genome comprised of 17,902 protein-coding genes derived from a single, representative Ascaris worm.
 An additional 68 worms were collected from 60 human hosts in Kenyan villages where pig husbandry is rare.
-Notably, the majority of these worms (63/68) possessed mitochondrial genomes that clustered closer to the pig parasite Ascaris suum than to A. lumbricoides .
+Notably, the majority of these worms (63/68) possessed mitochondrial genomes that clustered closer to the pig parasite Ascaris suum than to A. lumbricoides.
 Comparative phylogenomic analyses identified over 11 million nuclear-encoded SNPs but just two distinct genetic types that had recombined across the genomes analyzed.
-The nuclear genomes had extensive heterozygosity, and all samples existed as genetic mosaics with either A. suum -like or A. lumbricoides -like inheritance patterns supporting a highly interbred Ascaris species genetic complex.
+The nuclear genomes had extensive heterozygosity, and all samples existed as genetic mosaics with either A. suum-like or A. lumbricoides-like inheritance patterns supporting a highly interbred Ascaris species genetic complex.
 As no barriers appear to exist for anthroponotic transmission of these ‘hybrid’ worms, a one-health approach to control the spread of human ascariasis will be necessary.

 ## Introduction